foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 Same as the code performance analysis method of |mwdt|.
 For details, see first part of Lab 1.

-For the use of these two IDEs, you can refer to the Help documentation in the respective IDE, or you can view the online documentation provided by Synopsys.
+For the use of these two IDEs, you can refer to the Help documentation in the respective IDE, or you can view the on-line documentation provided by Synopsys.

 .. |figure1| image:: /img/lab1_figure1.png
 .. |figure2| image:: /img/lab1_figure2.png